Synapse-Flux-Lab/rag-loom/docs/INDEX.md

 **Happy Building! 🚀**

-Your RAG Platform Kit is ready to transform how you work with documents and AI-powered search.
+Your RAG Loom is ready to transform how you work with documents and AI-powered search.